A Tale of Two Cannabinoids

 THC vs CBD: Get Educated on Tour

-In between the calming and pain relieving effects of THC and the anti-inflammatory powers of CBD, these two cannabinoids are not entirely different.
+In between the calming and pain relieving effects of THC and the anti-inflammatory powers of CBD for pain management, these two cannabinoids are not entirely different.
 While one causes psychoactive effects and is legal in only a few states, and the other is non-psychoactive and is legal throughout the U.S. Different as the may seem to some, when you’re comparing THC vs CBD, they do both come from different varieties of the same plant and bring up a feeling of elation and wellness that, while unique, is undeniable.
 You can learn all about cannabis plants, cannabinoids, their effects, uses, and even more on an in-depth cannabis growhouse tour so make sure to check one out today!